School Newsletter Term 4, Week 4, 31st October 2025

 Parents & Friends News

-Next P & F meeting FRIDAY 10TH OCTOBER 9am in the Marian Centre
+Next P & F meeting 9am FRIDAY 14th November in the Marian Centre.
+All welcome!

 CANTEEN